atomashpolskiy/rustface/README.md

 ## How to build

-The project is a library crate, but also contains an optional runnable module for demonstration purposes.
-In order to build it, you'll need an OpenCV 2.4 installation for [generation of Rust bindings](https://github.com/kali/opencv-rust).
+The project is a library crate and also contains a runnable example for demonstration purposes.

-Also, due to usage of [experimental stdsimd crate](https://github.com/rust-lang-nursery/stdsimd) for SIMD support, the project relies on the nightly Rust toolchain, so you'll need to install it and set it as the default:
+Due to usage of [experimental stdsimd crate](https://github.com/rust-lang-nursery/stdsimd) for SIMD support, the project relies on the nightly Rust toolchain, so you'll need to install it and set it as the default:

 ```
 rustup default nightly